 It's always a delicate balance!
 I'd love to take on more content creation jobs.
 I love working with brands who need visual content.
 It's been a great way for me to connect with other businesses and like-minded people.

 WHAT IS FRUSTRATING YOU RIGHT NOW?

 I think the management part is always the most challenging for me.
-It can be difficult to jump from the creative process and back to the business side of things multiple times in a day (but that's what running an interior design business looks like).
+It can be difficult to jump from the creative process and back to the business side of things multiple times in a day (but that's what running a creative business looks like.)

 IF YOU COULD HIRE SOMEONE FOR $20/HR, WHAT WOULD YOU HAVE THEM DO TO MAKE YOUR DAY EASIER?